-The Flux Operating Environment (FOE) supports researchers with grants that require the purchase of computing hardware.
-FOE allows researchers to place their own hardware within the Flux cluster.
+The Faculty Owned Equipment (FOE) service supports researchers with grants that require the purchase of computing hardware.
+FOE allows researchers to place their own hardware within an HPC cluster.

 To use FOE, we suggest researchers: